If you have ever turned to a razor to help you remove unwanted hair, you must have faced razor bumps occasionally.

 d.
 Apply an Anti-razor Bump Cream

-- INGROWN HAIR SERUM: Apply thin coat twice daily to...
+- INGROWN HAIR SOLUTION: Applying a thin coat of...

 In case you are prone to getting severe razor bumps, a good idea would be to consult a dermatologist and get an anti-razor bump cream.
 These are generally over-the-counter creams.
 However, in case of sensitive skin, it would be better to consult a doctor before you make the purchase.